Pyrrha: Well, that sounds grand!

 - Overachieving high school student Tracy Flick is running unopposed for Student Council President in Election.

 - Harriet Bentley in Wild Child is a very good example, being the "head girl" of the school and making Poppy's life miserable.
 She ends up being expelled when accidentally confessed that she was the responsible of a fire which Poppy was blamed.

 - School of Rock: Summer is a mild example.
 She is obsessed with getting more gold stars than anyone else but just tries to get as many as possible for herself and never tries to sabotage anyone else.

 - Ethel Hallow of The Worst Witch.
 The narration describes her as "one of those lucky people for whom everything always goes right".
 She excels at all her classes but continuously rubs it in everyone's face.
 The TV series emphasises this by giving her only one friend in Drucilla.

-- The first time that Rory meets Paris Geller at Chilton Academy in Gilmore Girls, Paris tells her how she's going to be editor of the school paper and valedictorian, ending with, "You'll never catch up.
+- Gilmore Girls: The first time that Rory meets Paris Geller at Chilton Academy, Paris tells her how she's going to be editor of the school paper and valedictorian, ending with, "You'll never catch up.
 You'll never beat me.
 This school is my domain and the Franklin is my domain.
 And don't you ever forget that."
 Rory does catch up, edging Paris out for valedictorian, and though Paris' personality retains its intensity, they become close friends.